MNI caged kainic acid

 Passlick and Ellis-Davies (2017) Comparative one- and two-photon uncaging of MNI-glutamate and MNI-kainate on hippocampal CA1 neurons.
 J.Neurosci.Methods.
 293 321 PMID: 29051090

 Do you know of a great paper that uses MNI caged kainic acid from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for MNI caged kainic acid